davidpaulius/foon_to_pddl/README.md

 ```

 You can read more about what the ```--alias``` argument flag means [here](https://www.fast-downward.org/IpcPlanners).
 For now, just know that it is one type of searching approach that is available in the Fast-Downward planner.

+### Replicating FOON task tree retrieval

+Using the ```--format='FOON'``` flag mentioned above, the above command will allow you to perform task tree retrieval, which will find a certain set of functional units that solves a given goal.

 ---